 Made in China 2025, a plan designed to help Chinese companies become global leaders in emerging technologies, was not addressed in the agreement.
 There was also no mention of Huawei, the Chinese technology company that has frequently found itself in the center of the U.S.-China technology rivalry.

 One year after the initial signing, experts credit the Phase One Agreement with improving business conditions for some American companies.
 In exchange for some tariff cuts, China has improved access to its markets – particularly financial markets – for U.S. companies.
 Many tariffs, however, still remain, and some U.S. businesses are claiming they take a significant portion of profits and are creating job losses.
+The CATO Institute reports surveys show 65% of American companies have been negatively impacted by the remaining tariffs, including 39% who experienced loss of sales due to tariffs.
+Only 7% think the benefits of the agreement outweigh the costs.
 The U.S. Customs and Border Protection reported it collected almost $75 billion in tariffs on imported goods during FY2020, and a recent study by economists from the Federal Reserve Bank of New York found that these tariffs are “almost entirely borne by U.S. firms and consumers.”

 China’s commitment to increase its purchases of U.S goods fell short for 2020.
 China agreed to purchase $159 billion in U.S. goods by the end of 2020, but had only purchased $110 billion by the end of December 2020.
-This was contributed to the pandemic, and may be shifting; as of March 2020, “China is once again the U.S.’s chief customer for agricultural goods,” according to the Wall Street Journal.
+As of March 2021, “China is once again the U.S.’s chief customer for agricultural goods,” according to the Wall Street Journal.
 In the first 8 weeks of 2021, China purchased almost triple the amount of U.S. soybeans compared to the first 8 weeks of 2020.
+Still, as of February 2022, China had only bought 57% of the American exports it had committed to purchase.

 While the focus has mainly been on China, the U.S. House of Representatives, the Trump Administration, labor unions, and the governments of Canada and Mexico were working on the U.S.-Mexico-Canada Agreement (USMCA) to replace the North American Free Trade Agreement (NAFTA).
 After “intense negotiations,” the deal passed in the U.S. House of Representatives and U.S. Senate before being signed by former President Trump in January 2020.
 Mexico and Canada have also approved the deal.